 RAND's American Life Panel surveys people age 40 and over on the Internet, which allows for greater flexibility in survey design and instantly accessible data.
 Current studies analyze opinions on Medicare Plan D, health shocks, and financial decisionmaking.

-Children who are exposed to violence can experience negative social and psychological effects both at the time of the exposure and throughout their lives.
+Children who are exposed to violence can experience negative social and psychological effects both during the exposure and throughout their lives.
 The Safe Start Evaluation Project strives to find effective programs to improve children's well-being.

 Sponsored by the U.S. Departments of Justice and Homeland Security, the National Computer Security Survey will report on the number and consequences of cyber attacks, frauds and thefts of information among the 5.3 million businesses in the United States.